SoulFireMage/Katiya_Starship/content/mathsummaries/Number Theory_ Leverage Map.md

 > $$\left(\frac{p}{q}\right)\left(\frac{q}{p}\right) = (-1)^{\frac{p-1}{2}\frac{q-1}{2}}$$
 > *where (p/q) is the Legendre symbol: +1 if p is a square mod q, -1 otherwise.*

-**Why it matters:** Whether p is a square mod q depends (almost) only on whether q is a square mod p!
+**Importance:** Whether p is a square mod q depends (almost) only on whether q is a square mod p!
 This symmetry is miraculous and was Gauss's favorite theorem (he gave six proofs).

 **Generalizations:** Cubic, quartic, higher reciprocity laws.
 Artin reciprocity (class field theory) is the ultimate generalization—it describes all abelian extensions of a number field.

 **5. Fermat's Last Theorem (Wiles, 1995)**
 > *For n ≥ 3, there are no positive integer solutions to xⁿ + yⁿ = zⁿ.*

-**Why it matters:** The problem is elementary to state but required:
+**Importance:** The problem is elementary to state but required:
 - Elliptic curves (the Frey curve)
 - Modular forms (modularity conjecture)
 - Galois representations